-Hi, thanks for stopping bytoday.
+Hi, thanks for stopping by today.
 I hope you are well?
 As for me, I have a rotten sore throat (plus the high temperature etc that go with these horrid virus’).
 I need soup!
-Not any old soup, Leek and Potato Soup!
-I love this soup, it’s the one thing I can eat when I am feeling unwell and haven’t got an appetite.
-When I’m unwell this is what I feast on.
+And not any old soup, Leek and Potato Soup!
+I love this soup, it’s the one of the few foods I eat when feeling unwell and haven’t got an appetite.
+So, whenever I’m unwell this is what I feast on.

 So I make a big batch of this soup when I’m well, then I freeze it in single portions.
-That way if I’m not feeling bril, like today, all I have to do is grab a portion out of the freezer, reheat and eat!
+That way, if I’m not feeling fantastic, like today, all I have to do is grab a portion out of the freezer, reheat and eat!